 This view was developed and disseminated by various media.
 Based on the post-modernism perspective, public opinion has substantial power to influence people.
 With negative images of pesantren published by the media, many people believe in the issue.
 The fact is that some media publish their notion on a particular issue without validating the truth assuring that the published news is credible and have accountable references.

-Therefore, the notion of the close relation of terrorism issue and pesantren needs to be reviewed given the actual condition where pesantren have close relations to the history and the development of Indonesia as a country and nation.
+Therefore, the notion of the close relation of terrorism issue and pesantren needs to be reviewed given the actual condition where pesantren have close ties to the history and the development of Indonesia as a country and nation.
 Indonesian history starting from the era of independence until now cannot be separated from Islam and the pesantren.
 Moreover, many programs and services have been performed by pesantren for Indonesia.
 When the issues of terrorism occurred, various pesantren actively participated to de-radicalise Islamic understanding among the society which may not be optimally socialised by various media.

 Furthermore, the logic of this issue is that had pesantren provided a dangerous model of education; the threat of terrorism in Indonesia should have emerged since decades ago.
 The evidence showed that the development of this education model which has begun a long time ago before Indonesian independence with a thousand numbers of institutions does not indicate to bring the threat within the society.
 Moreover, Indonesia's independence and development were in line with the growth of Islamic education known as pesantren this country.

-Based on the description above, this study will elaborate the question of how are the roles of pesantren to face the issues of terrorism in the region of Malang?.
-Before that, the writers will discuss several modalities owned by pesantren to face the issues of terrorism with the concept of pesantren modality for deradicalisation.
+Based on the description above, this study will elaborate on the question of how are the roles of pesantren to face the issues of terrorism in the region of Malang?.
+Before that, the writers will discuss several modalities owned by pesantren to meet the issues of terrorism with the concept of pesantren modality for deradicalisation.
 This study is different from some other studies which mostly see the positive correlation of terrorism issues and pesantren.

 The Concept of Modality for Deradicalisation in Pesantren

 Pesantren is defined as an educational system that demands the santri to stay in dormitories studying Islam and independent life.
 Usually, pesantren are established to prepare the cadre of Islamic scholars (clerics).
 Therefore, the dormitory system without Islamic tradition cannot be referred to a pesantren.
-The same condition applies to Islamic studies without staying in the dormitory which is also not referred to as pesantren.
+The same condition applies to Islamic studies without staying in the dormitory, which is also not referred to as pesantren.
 In pesantren, the students have to follow full activities for 24 hours a day.

 The mission of pesantren is to provide integrative education for the santri to prepare their future life after joining the society.
 Therefore, the interaction of kyai and santri in pesantren is very close to the point that the kyai become the real model of santri to define their future identity.
 In here, the role of kyai is not only to transfer the knowledge but more importantly, is to give an example and to educate the santri to live as the ideal characteristic of Muslims.

 The modality of pesantren is the capacity owned by the institution to face various issues, such as terrorism.
-Regarding the issues of terrorism, the pesantren have internal modality which consists of spirituality, tolerance and multiculturalism curriculum, the special relations between kyai and santri, and social modality.
+Regarding the issues of terrorism, the pesantren have internal modality which consists of spirituality, tolerance and multiculturalism curriculum, the unique relations between kyai and santri, and social modality.
 The problem is that many do not realise their modality.
 Therefore, mapping and awareness of various parties involved in facing the issues of terrorism are essential.
 Their roles in implementing the deradicalisation process will be possible to be conducted through understanding the concept of pesantren and the activities that have been carried out.